 Manila travel guide

-Manila, the somewhat daunting capital and pulsating hub of the Philippines, is situated on the east coast of Luzon, the most northerly island, the largest and the most developed.
+Manila, the somewhat daunting capital and pulsating hub of the Philippines, is situated on the east coast of Luzon, the most northern Filipino island, as well as the largest and the most developed.
 The city was founded in 1571 on the site of a Muslim settlement.
 The city is made up of 16 areas which were once towns in their own right, and its major tourist attraction is the old Spanish walled city known as Intramuros, which contains some historic buildings and ruins.

-Visitors to the Philippines cannot avoid using Manila as a starting point for their exploration of the other provinces and islands, because most charter flights to the outlying islands leave from the city's airport.
-The city is also within reach of day and weekend getaways on the island of Luzon, which makes it a good base for travellers intent on touring.
+Most visitors to the Philippines use Manila as a spring board for their exploration of the other provinces and islands, as most flights must land at Nino Aquino International Airport; however, it is possible to fly into Cebu and Aklan on select airlines and from particular locations.
+Manila is also within easy reach of day and weekend getaways on the island of Luzon, which makes it a good base for travellers intent on touring.
 One thing no visitor should miss is a famous Manila Bay sunset: a light show created out of the high humidity conditions coupled with the effects of cloud over the city's harbour.
-This remarkable sight allows a short respite from the more unpleasant aspects of the sprawling city.
-View the sunset from Rizal Park, Roxas Boulevard or from a cruise boat that circles around Manila Bay.
+View the sunset from Rizal Park, Roxas Boulevard or from a cruise boat that circles around the bay.

-The oldest part of Manila is the medieval Spanish walled enclave
+The oldest part of Manila is the walled Spanish enclave of

-of Intramuros on the southern bank of the Pasig River, packed with
+Intramuros on the southern bank of the Pasig River.
+Intramuros is a

-historic buildings and churches, many of which are being or have
+feast of historic buildings and churches, many of which are being

-been restored.
-The reconstruction of Intramuros has allowed for the
+or have been restored.
+The reconstruction of Intramuros has allowed

-inclusion of several parks and performing venues, art galleries,
+for the inclusion of several parks and performing venues, art

-souvenir shops and restaurants, so that the area has become an
+galleries, souvenir shops and restaurants, so that the area has

 Fort Santiago, for example, was where political prisoners through the ages, from Spanish to Japanese occupation, were held, tortured and sometimes executed.
 Today it is a lush park full of flowering trees and homing pigeons, where visitors can take a ride along the promenade on a horse-drawn carriage.
 Then, in the Barrio San Luis along Juan Luna Street there are five colonial residences that have been beautifully restored.

 The area is full of street artists and stalls selling food and there is usually something going on, which gives it a festive atmosphere.
-All in all, a visit to Intramuros is a must for tourists to the Philippines: it is one of the best sights and experiences the country has to offer and certainly one of the most attractive parts of Manila.
+All in all, a visit to Intramuros is a must for tourists to the Philippines.

 The 58-hectare (143 acre) Rizal Park is named for Dr Jose Rizal,